linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Many financial institutions have used a trust structure like that in the M&I transaction.
 For example, in November 2007 Citigroup issued a 7.5 billion trust preferred security to Abu Dhabi's state investment fund.[21]
 Related structures under different names (for example, "Upper DECS") are used by companies wishing to obtain partially tax-deductible equity-like financing.

-# 5. ENGINEERED SOLUTIONS FOR GOLDDIGGERS Gold-Linked Notes
+# Engineered Solutions for Golddiggers Gold-Linked Notes

 Any hedger using a forward (or futures) contract to hedge faces the risk that the forward contract will suffer a loss prior to expiration of the hedge.
 That loss generally must be funded when it occurs.[22]
 This need to fund interim losses arises from the structure of the hedging instrument, in particular the fact that it is a zero-investment contract linked to the price of gold, meant to serve as a hedging instrument and not as a financing instrument.